Cbakes24/practice-portal-new/README-UseCase.md

     ```

 ### Update a User
+User: Home Owner/Admin

-Updates and returns an existing user.
+Updates and returns an existing user information

+1. User logs in
+2. User selects User Info and is sent to the user page
+3. Back button, and Edit button, user clicks edit
+4. User information form screen is shown, edits can be made and submitted.
+All fields must be populated
+5. User is returned to User info page

 * Require Authentication: true
 * Require proper authorization: user must belong to the current user
 * Request
   * Method: PUT
-  * URL: /users/:userId
+  * URL: /users/:userId/edit
   * Headers:
     * Content-Type: application/json
   * Body: